fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-web-service-api-reference.md

 `DATA_SAVE_PATH` | Path where the MySQL data will be stored `EXPORT_FILE_SAVE_PATH` | Path where the exported files will be stored

-<p class="text-info">If you change any of the configuration for MySQL and RabbitMQ here, it should be reflected in the application configuration as well.</p>
+> If you change any of the configuration for MySQL and RabbitMQ here, it should be reflected in the application configuration as well.</p>

 ## Application Configuration
 Default filename: __configs/fusioncharts.exporter.json__